Updated 08 November 2023

 What to do if there is an outage?

-If we experience an NBN Internet outage stay online as it can take us up to a minute to resume our ZOOM meeting via mobile data over the 5G network.
-If we experience a power outage our UPS will instantly take-over so our studio won’t shut down but we’ll most likely lose our NBN internet connection so stay online while we resume our consultation or workshop via 5G.
-If you lose either your Internet connection and/or power, but still have cellular phone coverage, please TXT your circumstances to us at +614 38 59 00 93.
+If we experience an Internet outage stay online as it can take us up to a minute to resume our ZOOM meeting via mobile data over the 5G network.
+If we experience a power outage our UPS will instantly take-over so our studio won’t shut down but we’ll most likely lose our internet connection so stay online while we resume our consultation or workshop via 5G.
+If you lose either your Internet connection and/or power, but still have cellular phone coverage, please TXT your circumstances to us.
 Our broadcast studio is almost entirely battery powered, where laptops, iPads and cameras, let alone our UPS back up batteries can run without compromise for more than six hours.
 Therefore any online outages will only be a momentary disruption while we establish a different Internet connection.
 Such outages represent less than 0.01% of our total uptime, so it is extremely unlikely that a consultation or workshop will be adversely compromised, let alone to the point of having to reschedule it.
-However if you suffer an irrecoverable outage you are always welcome to re attend the workshop at another time.
+However if you suffer an irrecoverable outage you are always welcome to re attend the workshop at another time, plus you will have full access to our local HD recordings of any sessions you missed out on.

 What is the difference between workshop content presented online compared with face-to-face?